rocket-pool/RPIPs/tokenomics-explainers/001-why-rework.md

 - 4 ETH bond + 2.8 ETH worth of RPL (~41% RPL)
 - 1.5 ETH bond + 3.05 ETH worth of RPL (~67% RPL)

+All of this combines to reduce rETH TVL, and thus RPL's modeled value.

 ### The system is brittle

 The 10% borrowed-ETH minimum is something the protocol tries to impose upon the market, but fails to make economic sense at maturity.